cressidagp/arcluascripts/README.md

 ## Instalation

-1. Copy all files in to your ArcEmu scripts folder.
+1. Copy all files from scripts folder in to your ArcEmu scripts folder.

 2. Apply arcluascripts.sql to your world database.